arangodb/spring-boot-starter/demo/README.md

 # Query by example

-Since version 1.12 Spring Data provides the interface `QueryByExampleExecutor` which is also supported by ArangoDB Spring Data.
+Since version 1.12, Spring Data provides the `QueryByExampleExecutor` interface which is also supported by ArangoDB Spring Data.
 It allows execution of queries by `Example` instances.

-Let's create a new `CommandLineRunner` for this
+Let's create a new `CommandLineRunner` for this:

 ```java
 package com.arangodb.spring.demo.runner;